 Local Field Potentials (LFPs)

 Local Field Potentials (LFPs) are commonly related to the inputs of a neural ensemble and its processes within the neuronal network.
 In this view, LFPs are primarily associated with synchronized synaptic signals, sub-threshold membrane oscillations and spike after-potentials.
 Understanding LFPs is important because there are some studies suggesting that LFPs could be responsible for some very specific aspects of neural signal modulation.
 LFPs have different characteristics depending on which brain region they are recorded from.
-In the hippocampus, for example, LFPs are usually characterized by strong theta oscillations, between 4 and 10 Hz.
+In the hippocampus(define this), for example, LFPs are usually characterized by strong theta(define?) oscillations, between 4 and 10 Hz.
 These oscillations are believed to be critical for temporal coding of information and synaptic plasticity in the hippocampus region.
 In most applications, as well as in clinical studies, LFPs are usually divided into different frequency components.
 These are the same oscillations that are associated with EEG recordings: delta (< 4 Hz), theta (4-8 Hz), alpha (8-12 Hz), beta (12-30 Hz), gamma (30-80 Hz) and high gamma (> 80 Hz).

-In common traces of quiescent networks, most of the signal power is found at low frequencies, indicating that rhythms like delta and theta are predominant.
+In common traces of quiescent(define???) networks, most of the signal power is found at low frequencies, indicating that rhythms like delta(define?) and theta(define?) are predominant.
 Studies have shown that when a network is stimulated, gamma band oscillations are enhanced and activity at lower frequencies is suppressed [50].
 On the contrary, increased power in the gamma band means that the neural network is engaged in some kind of processing activity.
 At a given recording site, gamma rhythms are stronger for some stimuli than others, generally displaying selectivity and a preference similar to that of nearby neuronal spiking activity.
 For instance, in higher cortex, gamma power is prominent during working memory and learning.
 Interestingly, irregular gamma activity has been observed in neurological disorders such as Alzheimer’s disease, Parkinson’s disease, schizophrenia, and epilepsy [51].

 The main motivation for measuring LFPs is that they provide a measure of local neuron population activity, which, despite being less direct than neural spikes, is nonetheless practical for studying the overall behavior of select brain region [52], [53].
 This information is complementary to that provided by action potentials since it relates to events that eventually might lead to the generation of action potentials, but may not clearly manifest in action potential patterns in cases where excitatory inputs are subthreshold or offset by concurrent inhibition.